remotestorage/django-remotestorage/README.md

 INSTALLED_APPS), you should also use it's migrations to create tables for which they are available:

-	django-admin.py migrate django_unhosted
+	django-admin.py migrate django_remotestorage

-That command can (and should) also be run after django-unhosted app updates to apply any possible changes to db schema.
+That command can (and should) also be run after django-remotestorage app updates to apply any possible changes to db schema.

 #### Running